wix-incubator/escalate/README.md

 A generic logger / error reporting facade.
 Can apply different loggers to different logging contexts, and escalate logging into runtime errors.

 It is said that most problems in the computer science can be solve by adding the right amount of indirection.
-Escalate provides a way to intervene and decide what to do with logging and throwing and errors.
+Escalate provides a way (of inderction) to intervene and decide what to do with logging and throwing errors.
 This allows you test how non functional code behaves.
 ## Usage
 In your code:
 ### Logging